14 Different Types of Frogs in Michigan

 Pickerel frogs (Lithobates palustris) are medium-sized and have a dark greenish brown back with a light belly.

-It prefers habitats that have both water and land, like swamps, ponds, marshes, lakes, rivers, estuaries, or vernal pools.
+It prefers habitats with water and land, like swamps, ponds, marshes, lakes, rivers, estuaries, or vernal pools.

 These can be seen hunting on land or near water at night, where they prey on insects such as beetles and crickets or smaller amphibians like salamanders or newts.